+Have you missed the 6th Synthetic Data Meetup?
+Don’t worry, an on-demand video of the event is here!
 Synthetic data is a game-changer for the simulation of residential energy demand.
-Join us at the 6th Synthetic Data Meetup to learn more about important research our guest speaker, Max Kleinebrahm is working on at the Karlsruhe Institute of Technology, modeling residential energy systems using synthetic data!
+Watch to the 6th Synthetic Data Meetup to learn more about important research our guest speaker, Max Kleinebrahm is working on at the Karlsruhe Institute of Technology, modeling residential energy systems using synthetic data!

-What is the 6th Synthetic Data Meetup going to be about?
+What was the 6th Synthetic Data Meetup about?

 Models simulating household energy demand based on occupant behavior have received increasing attention over the last years due to the need to better understand fundamental characteristics that shape residential energy.

-In this Synthetic Data Meetup, hosted by Dr. Paul Tiwald, Head of Data Science at MOSTLY AI, we will present deep learning methods ready to capture complex long-term relationships in occupant behavior that can provide high-quality synthetic behavioral data.
+In this Synthetic Data Meetup, hosted by Dr. Paul Tiwald, Head of Data Science at MOSTLY AI, we have presented deep learning methods ready to capture complex long-term relationships in occupant behavior that can provide high-quality synthetic behavioral data.

 The generated synthetic dataset combines various advantages of individual empirically collected data sets and thus enables a better understanding of residential energy demand without collecting new data with great effort.

-Join the next Synthetic Data Meetup to learn how household energy demand can be simulated with high-quality synthetic behavioral data!
+Play the Synthetic Data Meetup video to learn how household energy demand can be simulated with high-quality synthetic behavioral data!